jeffqchen/10DIN2VGA/README.md

 <img src="./Pics/assembly_audio_01.jpg" height=400px>

 Trim all the protruding legs.
-Make sure they are as short as possible, but there's no need to go crazy and make it flush.
+Make sure they are as short as possible, but there's no need to go crazy to make it flush.

 <img src="./Pics/assembly_audio_02.jpg" height=400px>